 4.3.
 You authorise us to deduct our fee, expenses or disbursements from any funds held in our trust account on your behalf where we have provided an invoice.

 4.4.
-If any account is not paid within 30 days, interest will be charged on the outstanding balance at the rate of 5% above our firm’s main trading bank’s base rate as at the close of business on the date payment became due.
+If any account is not paid within 30 days, interest will be charged on the outstanding balance at the rate of 12% per annum.
 You will be responsible for any reasonable debt collection costs that we incur in recovering the outstanding amount due to us.

 4.5.
 If your account is outstanding no further work will be undertaken until payment is made.